 A big thank you from all our Rainbow Sparks to all the station's listeners.

-Donation from The Royal Antediluvian Order of Buffaloes
+The Royal Antediluvian Order of Buffaloes

 We were delighted to receive a very generous donation for YoungEyes from David Gaul representing the Norwich Edith Cavell Lodge of RAOB.
 The money raised by them has been used to purchase new toys, including switch activated toys and a sound responsive frog!
 It also enabled us to buy an iPad for our Rainbow Sparks Group and items for the Rainbow Sensory Room, it was also used to fund our 2014 Christmas Party.
 We are so grateful to them for supporting our work.